Asda apologises for 'mental patient' fancy dress costume

-LONDON, Sept 26 (Reuters) - Asda, Britain's second biggest retailer, has apologised and withdrawn a product it advertised on its website as a "mental patient fancy dress costume" after being criticised as stereotyping those suffering from mental illness.
+LONDON (Reuters) - Asda, Britain's second biggest retailer, has apologized and withdrawn a product it advertised on its website as a "mental patient fancy dress costume" after being criticized as stereotyping those suffering from mental illness.

-The firm, the British arm of Wal-Mart, the world's largest stores group, was selling the costume, designed to look like a blood-splattered straitjacket, for 20 pounds ($32.14).
+The firm, the British arm of Wal-Mart (WMT.N), the world's largest stores group, was selling the costume, designed to look like a blood-splattered straitjacket, for 20 pounds ($32.14).

 Its advert featured a man wearing the jacket and wielding a meat cleaver.
 Asda said it removed the product from its website on Wednesday.